 - compulsive and/or addictive behaviour AND other therapy issues

-In addition to general therapy, I work with Eating Disorders.
+In addition to general therapy, I have specialised in working with Eating Disorders.
 I work with both Anorexic and Bulimic clients, as well as Overweight or Obese clients.
-I have published two books on this - Eating Disorder Self-Cure and Therapeutic Weight Loss, as well as Diary of a Male Anorexic (my own history of the illness, which explains my personal understanding of eating disorders and recovery.).
+I have published three books on this - Eating Disorder Self-Cure and Therapeutic Weight Loss, as well as Diary of a Male Anorexic (my own history of the illness, which explains my personal understanding of eating disorders and recovery.).
 All these books are available on Amazon.

-I was a volunteer therapist with Relate for two years and I am very interested and experienced in couple therapy.
-For 10 years I was a magazine agony uncle so I am used to going through complications and confusion and getting to the important core of concerns.
-I focus on life and work problems as well as relationship issues.
+I was a volunteer therapist with Relate for two years and I am very interested and experienced in couples therapy.
+As I already noted, for 10 years I was a magazine agony uncle so I am used to listening to complications and confusion and getting to the important core of concerns.
+I focus on life and work issues problems as well as past and present relationship issues.